nimblegeek/nimblegeek/README.md

   <div align="center">
-  I'm a Project Manager turning Full-stack Software Developer.
+  I'm a Project Manager turning Software Developer.
 Currently I'm learning Java & SpringBoot along with JavaScript and the MEAN stack while working as a Scrum Master in the Financial Services industry.
   </div>

 <div align="center">